Fragments of Ἐπιφανής "On Justice"

 If a path is laid to enslave you, do not walk it; if a thought ensnares you, let it go.

-That which stifles joy and freedom is the enemy of Wisdom.
+That which stifles joy and freedom is the antithesis of God.

-One who creates fear sows violence; one who offers love reaps peace.
+One who offers fear sows violence; one who offers love reaps peace.

 Do not speak of God as if you were free, when you still bind yourself to the law.